dchaploeb/dotfiles/README.md

      a git that doesn't support ssh, so `winget install Git.Git` is necessary.
 And turning on Developer mode is necessary.
 (I think turning on Developer mode also sets the execution Policy correctly; if not do that too).
+Also July 2025, I happened to try to set up a subset of this environment on Windows server 2016 (and made some modifications to support that).
+It's a nice reminder of how far Windows has come-- a lot of the stuff I rely on routinely cannot be installed on Server 2016.
+Some rough notes on the setup I did for [Server 2016](winserver2016.md) are in the repo; I may flesh them out in the future.
+The main thing that's different is that `winget` doesn't exist on Server 2016.
+I feel comfortable installing a few tools using `scoop` though...

-  3. Make an ssh key-- `ssh-keygen`-- and upload it to github
+  2. Make an ssh key-- `ssh-keygen`-- and upload it to github

-  4. Install `chezmoi` and have it apply my dotfiles repository from github.
+  3. Install `chezmoi` and have it apply my dotfiles repository from github.
      This installs a set of packages, which depend on the OS I'm running on.
      (The "installing the right set of packages" part is a work in progress, as discussed [below](#package-management)).